 Funchal (pop.
 111,892) has been the capital of Madeira for more than five centuries.
 Its name derives from the Portuguese word funcho (‘fennel’); the suffix ‘-al’, denotes ‘a plantation of fennel’.
 Those who discovered the island remarked upon the proliferation of wild fennel there.
 Funchal was first settled around 1424 by João Gonçalves Zarco.
 Its strategic location made it an important port.
 Its productive soils attracted more settlers.
 During the second half of the 15th century, the sugar industry expanded significantly along Madeira’s south coast, and Funchal became its main centre.
 During the 16th century, Funchal became an important stop-over for caravels travelling to the Americas.
 Around 1500, the settlement gained churches, a cathedral, a hospital and customs house.
 In 1508, it was elevated to the status of city by King Manuel I of Portugal, and in 1514 Madeira’s bishopric was headquartered in Funchal.
 In the 17th century, the city suffered from corsair and privateer attacks; the military architect Mateus Fernandes III consequently strengthened its defences.
 The wine industry appeared during the early settlement period and took the place of sugar exports when Europe began to import cheaper sugar from the New World and Africa.
 In the 17th century viticulture benefitted from English investment.
 It produced a new urban class which lived in newly created districts.
 Three-storey homes developed, with an intermediary service floor, a floor for storage and wine-cellars, and sometimes a tower to monitor shipping in the harbour.
 Monasteries also became key players in the wine industry.
 During the 19th century diseases attacked the vines, forcing some growers to find hardier strains.

 On our return to Funchal there will be time at leisure for lunch and to explore the Art Deco Mercado dos Lavadores (farmers’ market), serving the island’s best fresh food.
 We then take an orientation walk of the city of Funchal visiting the 17th-century Igreja do Colégio.
 Dedicated to St John the Evangelist, this Jesuit church features a spectacular interior decorated with tiles and some of Portugal’s finest examples of gilded carving.
 We also visit the house museum of Frederico de Freitas and the 15th-century Convent Santa Clara which features floor-to-ceiling azulejos tiles and a courtyard garden.
+We end the day with a short walk through the Municipal Garden of Funchal to Blandy’s Wine Lodge for a traditional wine-tasting. (‘Have some Madeira, m’dear’!)
 (Overnight Funchal, Madeira) B

-Day 5: Wednesday 24 May, Madeira: Funchal – Ribeiro Frio – Santana – Arco de São Jorge – Funchal
+Day 5: Wednesday 22 May, Madeira: Funchal – Ribeiro Frio – Santana – Funchal

 - Ribeiro Frio Levada trail to the Vereda dos Balcões (c.
 3kms, c.
 1hr, rated: easy)